Invasion Fest

-Invasion Fest is an all-ages heavy metal music festival held primarily in Melbourne, and occasionally in other major cities around Australia.
-It showcases smaller and emerging Australian bands within the heavy scene that wouldn't normally have the opportunity to play such large shows or venues, alongside larger international and Australian acts.
+Invasion Fest was an all-ages heavy metal music festival held primarily in Melbourne, and occasionally in other major cities around Australia.
+It showcased smaller and emerging Australian bands within the heavy scene that wouldn't normally have the opportunity to play such large shows or venues, alongside larger international and Australian acts.

 2012

 The initial year of Invasion Fest had 2 events, one in February and one in November.
 The February event was held at Ringwood OLP, and the November event was held at the Lilydale Showgrounds shed.